aluisyoanx/gui-wallet/README.md

 Latest Release: v0.0.2
 Maintained by Aluisyo.

-## Warning: This is Highly Experimental for testing purposes Only, Use at own Risk!
+## Warning: This is Highly Experimental for testing purposes, Use at own Risk!

 ## Information
 ### Aluisyo

 The Future Of Blockchain Banking

-Aluisyo is a decentralized cryptocurrency based on cryptonote with blockchain banking features and secure messaging.
+Aluisyo is a decentralized cryptocurrency based on cryptonote with enabled blockchain banking features and secure messaging.

 Aluisyo is a fairly launched coin without any premine, ico or dev fee.

+Aluisyo is a complete Solution for your Payments, messaging and banking needs, it provides instant privacy protected transactions and untraceable/self-destructive encrypted messaging transfers with extremely low processing fees in a decentralized peer-to-peer network.

 - Coin Name: Aluisyo
 - Genesis Date: 25-02-19
 - Ticker: ANX
 - Address Prefix: aNX
-- POW Algo: Cryptonight Original
+- POW Algo: Cryptonight Fast
-- Max Supply: 200milion
+- Max Supply: 200 million
+- Block Time: 120 seconds
 - Block Reward: smoothly increasing, starting from 5 all the way up-to 50
 - Ports:
 - P2P: 18001